 When analyzing results, companies often focus on the “now now now,” but it’s important to evaluate surrounding factors when it comes to brand success.
 Distinguishing the difference between gut, intuition, and concrete facts became the focus of the discussion soon after.
 The air settled when Imran Manji of Sid Mashburn stated that “gut” feeling decisions need to be extracted based on a foundation of data.

 Opinions differed regarding releasing content through social media or TV.
 Danica Kombol, CEO of Everywhere Agency, made the case that using social media to gain traction is more efficient than TV because it is evergreen whereas TV disappears in the long run.
 However, Jaclyn Cannon, Chief Digital Officer of Iconic Group added that TV provided an instant lift in downloads for mobile products when she worked for The Cartoon Network.
 Clearly, a recurring theme of the breakfast was that there is no “one-size-fits-all” when it comes to measuring marketing results.
 Ultimately, success depends on the brand, the ways the brand is presented, and the business model as a whole.

 The Challenges Marketers Face Moving Forward

-Regardless of channel preference, Moira Vetter, CEO of Modo Modo, made a fair point that one way to increase marketing budgets is to highlight the actions of the competition to increase resources and to benchmark success.
+Regardless of channel preference, Moira Vetter, CEO of creative agency Modo Modo, made a fair point that one way to increase marketing budgets is to highlight the actions of the competition to increase resources and to benchmark success.
 Some marketers expressed concerns regarding analyzing data accurately when budgets are low and talent is hard to find.
 Harlow, (Equifax) who has extensive experience building data teams, advised combining engineers with business/marketing people so that both groups benefit from each other’s knowledge/skill.